panaverse/dapps-nextjs/step13_simple_whitelist_nextjs_ethers_chakra/README.md

 ```

 # Finally
 All set up.
+Deployment scripts have updatd the contract's Address and ABI in the frontend/utils/ directory.
 You are ready to use the contract on the frontend.